From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: Introduction

-To address the gap, we introduce a systematic evaluation framework for inference-driven identity reconstruction.
+To address this gap, we introduce a systematic evaluation framework for inference-driven identity reconstruction.
 Given anonymized artifacts and auxiliary context, we test whether an agent produces a specific identity hypothesis under varying conditions.
 We apply this framework in three complementary settings.
-First, we revisit classical linkage scenarios such as Netflix and AOL to test whether modern agents reproduce core linkage behaviors without bespoke engineering.
-Second, we construct \emph{InferLink}, a controlled benchmark that varies shared-cue type, task framing (benign analysis versus explicit re-identification), and attacker knowledge, allowing us to isolate the factors that drive linkage success.
-Third, we examine modern text-rich artifacts to assess whether the same linkage behavior persists in realistic usage traces.
+First, we revisit classical linkage incidents (Netflix and AOL) to test whether modern agents reproduce core linkage behaviors without bespoke engineering.
+Second, we construct \emph{InferLink}, a controlled benchmark that isolates how fingerprint type, task framing, and attacker knowledge affect linkage.
+Third, we examine open-ended human--AI interaction traces---redacted AI-use interviews and anonymized chat logs---to assess whether the same behavior persists in everyday agent usage.

-Our findings show that modern agents can reconstruct identity across classical, controlled, and modern trace settings without bespoke linkage engineering.
-In the Netflix linkage setting, agents reconstruct 792 out of 1{,}000 identities (79.2\%, averaged over three resamples), compared to 560 out of 1{,}000 (56.0\%) for the classical matching baseline~\citep{narayanan2008robust}.
-In \emph{InferLink}, agents sometimes identify the correct individual even when no re-identification is requested (e.g., 16/20 cases for Claude 4.5).
-Under explicit prompts, successful linkage becomes highly prevalent (e.g., 19/20 for GPT-5).
-In modern text-rich artifacts, agents resolve anonymized profiles to specific individuals by corroborating contextual cues with public information.
-We also show that privacy-aware system prompts can suppress linkage in the controlled benchmark, but at a measurable cost to task performance, revealing a concrete privacy--utility trade-off.
+Our findings show that modern agents can reconstruct identities across classical, controlled, and open-ended settings.
+In the sparsest regime of the Netflix setting, agents reconstruct 79.2\% of identities (averaged over three resamples), compared to 56.0\% for the classical matching baseline~\citep{narayanan2008robust}.
+In \emph{InferLink}, agents identify the correct individual even under benign task framing (e.g., 16/20 cases for Claude~4.5), and linkage becomes highly prevalent once re-identification is requested (e.g., 19/20 for GPT-5).
+In open-ended traces, agents resolve anonymized profiles to specific individuals by corroborating contextual cues with public information.
+We also find that a privacy-aware system prompt can suppress linkage in the controlled benchmark, but at a measurable cost to task performance, revealing a concrete privacy--utility trade-off.